CONSTITUTION

 Section 3 — Annual Election Procedures

 - Before the election, the Election Chair shall notify Members of the upcoming election and application deadlines.
 The Election Chair shall then compile a list of all eligible voters.
-The list of eligible voters, except any voters who notify the Election Chair that they wish to the have their names excluded from the list, shall be distributed to all candidates.
-Any Member interested in elected office shall notify the Election Chair before the election.
+The list of eligible voters, except any voters who notify the Election Chair that they wish to have their names excluded from the list, shall be distributed to all candidates.
+Any Member interested in an elected office shall notify the Election Chair before the election.

 - Before the election, the Election Chair shall accept nominations from the Members, including self-nominations, for candidacy.